Jump to accessibility statement Skip to content

 9. You'll be in demand

-When it comes to job security, you can be safe in the knowledge that there'll always be high demand for qualified teachers, so you probably won’t struggle to find a job.
+When it comes to job security, you can be safe in the knowledge that there'll always be high demand for qualified primary teachers, so you probably won’t struggle to find a job.
 In fact, schools in England are currently facing a shortage in teachers, so job prospects are thriving.
-Furthermore, having a teaching degree is unique in that you’re qualified and straight into work soon after graduating, which can’t be said for many other qualifications.
+Furthermore, having a teaching qualification is unique in that you’re qualified and straight into work soon after graduating, which can’t be said for many other degrees.

 10. You'll receive generous holidays